Spring 2020 JASC Scholarships

 - While grades are not always indicative of ability, good grades or steady improvement of grades over the course of high school, suggest the student takes their education seriously.
 Grades will be considered as a measure of the student’s interest and seriousness.
 The student’s coursework and course levels will also be reviewed as an indication of interests and motivation.

 - Extracurricular activities are an important part of growing up and toward that end will be considered in evaluating an applicant.
 Considerations will include the level or degree of the applicant’s participation, length of time the applicant has been involved in the activity, leadership, and accomplishments in the activity, etc.

 Deadline: All completed application materials and transcript must be submitted by 5:00 PM, on Thursday, April 23, 2020; to the Japanese American Service Committee, Scholarship Committee, 4427 North Clark Street, Chicago, Illinois 60640.

 Incomplete applications or those delivered after the deadline date will not be eligible.
 Decision of the Scholarship Committee is final, and applicants will be notified on or around May 30, 2020.
-Award recipients are expected to attend the award ceremony at JASC on Monday, June 24, 2019; families are invited.
+Award recipients are expected to attend the award ceremony at JASC on Monday, June 22, 2020; families and friends are invited.

 Have any questions?
 Please contact: